What Is Cocaine?

 - 12-step programs

-One of the most startling and dangerous effects of cocaine addiction is the use of fentanyl or other illegal drugs laced with the synthetic opioid.
+One of the most startling and dangerous effects of cocaine addiction is the use of fentanyl or other illegal drugs laced with this synthetic opioid.
 It has been found that many cocaine users don’t know they are using fentanyl until it’s too late.

 According to the National Center for Health Statistics, the rate of deaths involving both cocaine and opioids accelerated faster from 2009-2019 than the rate of cocaine-only overdose deaths.